Kyuuhachi/Aureole/book/src/guide/index.md

    ![Inside the "voice" directory, there are directories "dll", "ogg", and "scena", as well as a file "ed_voice.dll".](./img/install3.png)

 5. If you wish, install the voice files themselves.
-This step is not necessary for modding, and so no instructions are given here.
+These are most easily downloaded from [archive.org].
+   The voice files go in the `ogg` directory, depicted above.

 6. Check that the mod is running.
 An easy way to do this, aside from just checking if there are voices playing, is that it will create a file named